Nonmonotone subgradient methods based on a local descent lemma: Abstract

 \section{Abstract}

-The aim of this paper is to extend the context of nonmonotone descent methods to the class of nonsmooth and nonconvex functions called \mbox{upper-$\mathcal{C}^2$}, which satisfy a nonsmooth and local version of the descent lemma.
-Under this assumption, we propose a general subgradient method that performs a nonmonotone linesearch, and we prove subsequential convergence to a stationary point of the optimization problem.
+In this paper we present a nonmonotone line search subgradient algorithm tailored to upper-$\mathcal{C}^2$ functions.
+This is a family of nonsmooth and nonconvex functions that satisfies a nonsmooth and local version of the descent lemma, making them suitable for line searches.
+We prove subsequential convergence of the proposed algorithm to a stationary point of the optimization problem.
 Our approach allows us to cover the setting of various subgradient algorithms, including Newton and quasi-Newton methods.
-In addition, we propose a specification of the general scheme, named Self-adaptive Nonmonotone Subgradient Method (SNSM), which automatically updates the parameters of the linesearch.
+In addition, we propose a specification of the general scheme, named Self-adaptive Nonmonotone Subgradient Method (SNSM), which automatically updates the parameters of the line search.
 Particular attention is paid to the minimum sum-of-squares clustering problem, for which we provide a concrete implementation of SNSM.
 We conclude with some numerical experiments where we exhibit the advantages of SNSM in comparison with some known algorithms.

 \paragraph{Keywords} Nonsmooth optimization · subgradient method · upper-$\mathcal{C}^2$ functions · descent lemma · nonmonotone linesearch · minimum sum-of-squares clustering · quadratic optimization \paragraph{MSC2020} 90C26 · 90C30 · 90C53 · 49J52 · 65K05